Why freeform surfaces from Rhino are so difficult to use in traditional CAD systems

 2. Don’t ignore tolerance settings

-Default Rhino tolerances are often too loose for manufacturing.
-If the model needs to be joined, shelled, or exported for toolmaking, use tighter tolerances (e.g., 0.001 mm instead of 0.01 mm).
-Loose tolerances may cause gaps that aren’t visible in Rhino but cause catastrophic failures in other CAD environments.
+Rhino’s default tolerances are typically too loose for manufacturing workflows.
+If your model needs to be joined, shelled, or exported for tooling, apply tighter tolerances (e.g., 0.001 mm instead of 0.01 mm).
+Loose tolerances can cause invisible gaps in Rhino that lead to failures in other CAD systems.

 3. Avoid unjoined, open polysurfaces